kozodoi/website/README.md

 ---

-This repository stores files and scripts for hosting my personal blog.

-The blog is available at https://kozodoi.me
+This repo stores files and scripts supporting the hosting of my personal website available at https://kozodoi.me

-Check out the blog for machine learning tutorials, competition solutions and findings from different projects.
-If you are interested, check out other website sections to see my work.
+Check out my blog for machine learning tutorials, competition solutions and findings from different projects.
+If you are interested, visit other website sections to see my work.